Erusa/SDC-LaneLines/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)
 [image1]: ./writeup_picture/download.png "P1"
 [image2]: ./writeup_picture/download%20(1).png "P2"
 [image3]: ./writeup_picture/download%20(2).png "P3"
 [image4]: ./writeup_picture/download%20(3).png "P4"
 [image5]: ./writeup_picture/download%20(4).png "P5"

----

 ### Reflection of my First Pipeline, using draw_linesOpt()